AmoabaKelvin/kelvinamoaba.com/outstatic/content/posts/docker-logs-multiplexing.md

 ### Decoding the Multiplexed Stream

-Docker uses a simple framing protocol.
-Each chunk of data gets prefixed with an 8-byte header.
-The first byte identifies which stream it came from (0 for stdin, 1 for stdout, 2 for stderr), and the next bytes specify how many bytes of data follow.
+Docker uses a simple **framing protocol**.
+Each chunk of data gets prefixed with an **8-byte header**.
+The first byte identifies which stream it came from (0 for stdin, 1 for stdout, 2 for stderr), bytes 1-3 are reserved (always 0x00) and the next bytes (4-7) contain the payload size.

 The header looks like this: